skunk vine

 stinkvine distribution in australia

-Stinkvine (Paederia foetida)
+Stinkvine (Paederia foetida).

-Stinkvine aka Skunk Vine, is a semi woody perennial, herbaceous vine that quickly creeps across the ground, and roots at the nodes.
-In NSW, Skunk Vine has been found in several locations in the Greater Sydney region, and in Moreton Bay, QLD.
-The distribution map is courtesy of The Living Atlas of Australia.
+Stinkvine aka Skunk Vine, is a semi-woody perennial, herbaceous vine that quickly creeps across the ground, and roots at the nodes.
+In NSW, Skunk Vine is found in several locations in the Greater Sydney region, and in Moreton Bay, QLD.

-After you finish reading this, you will be able to:
+After you read this, you will be able to:

 • Identify Stinkvine or Skunk Vine.